skuldnet/website/people/_posts/2017-12-30-msiedlecka.md

 category: clab
 ---

-Post-doc in the Institute of Psychology, Jagiellonian University.
+Post-doc at the Institute of Psychology, Jagiellonian University.

 I am mainly interested in metacognition and how metacognitive feelings arise.